Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Now, vegans and vegetarians don’t have to worry about getting their daily dose of protein, and meat-eaters can switch up their traditional protein-packed recipes.
-Registered dietitian Nicole Hopsecger, RD, LD, shares some of her favorite nontraditional sources of protein below and why they’re some of the healthiest sources of protein you can add to your diet.
+Registered dietitian Nicole Hopsecger, RD, LD, shares some of her favorite nontraditional protein sources, and why they’re some of the healthiest protein sources you can add to your diet — whether you’re vegan, vegetarian or a straight-forward meat-eater.

 Why is protein important?